 December 2019.
 Spreadsheet of flooring products that comply with Health Care Without Harm and Center for Environmental Health's criteria and model specifications.

-This website provides lists of products that meet the Healthy Flooring criteria.
+This website provides lists of products that meet Healthcare Without Harm's Healthy Flooring criteria.

 December 2019.
 Webinar from Center for Environmental Health and Health Care Without Harm about healthy carpet and resilient flooring.
 Slides are available here.